evschneider-hmi/ps-html5auditor/README.md

 Archived: The original root app remains in the repository for reference (`archive/original-app/`).

 > Note: GitHub Pages provisioning can take a short time after a successful deploy.
 If the site does not appear immediately after a workflow completes, wait ~1–2 minutes and refresh.

+## Deploying to Vercel
+1. Push the latest `main` branch to GitHub (see workflow in this README).
+2. In Vercel, choose **Add New Project → Import Git Repository**, then select `evschneider-hmi/ps-html5auditor`.
+3. When prompted for the root directory, leave it at the repo root.
+The default build command (`npm run build`) already delegates to `app-V2` and the output directory `app-V2/dist` is uploaded automatically.
+4. Set the production and preview build outputs to `app-V2/dist`.
+No environment variables are required for the static build.
+5. Complete the import.
+Subsequent pushes to `main` (or PR branches if you enable preview deployments) will trigger automatic builds and Vercel previews.

+> Tip: Enable the existing Playwright GitHub Action to guard deployments—Vercel will only receive new builds after the tests succeed on `main`.

 ## Attribution
 From Horizon Media’s Platform Solutions team